Under the terms of Part 19 of the Companies Act 2014, there are two types of private unlimited companies (ULCs):

 References to a limited company, an unlimited company, a partnership or a limited partnership shall include references to a body which is not governed by the law of the State but which is comparable to such a limited company, an unlimited company, a partnership or a limited partnership, as may be appropriate.

-References to an undertaking being limited at a particular time are references to an undertaking (under whatever law established), the liability of whose members at that time is limited. ‘general partner’ has the same meaning as it has in the Limited Partnerships Act 1907; ‘limited partnership’ means a partnership to which the Limited Partnerships Act 1907 applies;
+References to an undertaking being limited at a particular time are references to an undertaking (under whatever law established), the liability of whose members at that time is limited. ‘general partner’ has the same meaning as it has in the Limited Partnerships Act 1907; ‘limited partnership’ means a partnership to which the Limited Partnerships Act 1907 applies.

-**** References to (A)(iii) shall come into operation on 1 January 2022 for any financial year which commences on or after that date.
+Note 1: References to (A)(iii) shall come into operation on 1 January 2022 for any financial year which commences on or after that date.

-This type of private unlimited company does not come within the above categories and is not subject to the more stringent financial statements requirements imposed, on the Designated Unlimited Company type, by the Companies Act 2014.
-The obligations are found in section 1277 of the Companies Act 2014.
-Generally, an auditors report must be attached to the Annual Return (B1-auditors report) which confirms that the auditors have audited the financial statements of the company for the relevant financial year and includes within the report made, in accordance with sections 391/336, to the members.
-Where under the terms of section 1277(5) the company can claim an audit exemption, a non-designated ULC files a B1 – no accounts.
+The obligations are found in Section 1277 of the Companies Act 2014.
+Generally, an auditors report must be attached to the Annual Return (Form B1-auditors report) which confirms that the auditors have audited the financial statements of the company for the relevant financial year and includes within the report made, in accordance with Sections 391 to 336 of the Companies Act 2014, to the members.
+Where under the terms of Section 1277 of the 2014 Act the company can claim an audit exemption, a non-designated ULC files a Form B1 – no accounts.

 If the unlimited company is public, it must annex to its annual return the following: